Baal keriah: Megillah

-The Megillah is read during the festival of Purim, commemorating the rescue of the Jewish people from an genocidal decree written and promulgated by Haman.
+The Book of Esther is read during the festival of Purim, commemorating the rescue of the Jewish people from a genocidal decree written and promulgated by Haman.
 Instead of the Jews being annihilated, the plan was foiled, and Haman himself was hung on the gallows he originally built for the leader of the Jews.
 When reading the Megillah, the procedure for reading is somewhat different.
-It is customary to unroll the entire scroll, and fold it over in three sections for the reading, like a letter.
+It is customary to unroll the entire scroll and fold it over in three sections for the reading, like a letter.
 The tune for chanting is more joyous, and pauses are made to allow the congregation to drown out the villain's name, Haman.
 Like the Torah scroll, the Megillah contains no vowels, punctuation or cantillation markings, and the text must be learned beforehand.
-As with the Torah scroll, blessings are recited before and after the reading, which lasts from 10–30 minutes.
-Unlike any other reading during the year from other Scriptures, the baal korei must chant every word from the scroll, and each congregant must hear each word in order to fulfill the commandment of the Megillah.
-Also as with the Torah scroll, the baal keriah reads while standing, although the congregation may sit.
+As with the Torah scroll, blessings are recited before and after the reading, lasting 10–30 minutes.
+Unlike any other reading during the year from other Scriptures, the baal korei must chant every word from the scroll, and each congregant must hear each word to fulfill the commandment of the Megillah.
+Also, as with the Torah scroll, the baal keriah reads while standing, although the congregation may sit.

 Lamentations

 The Book of Lamentations, known as Eichah from its first word, is read on Tisha B'Av, the anniversary of the destruction of both the First and Second Temples.
-It is read in a sad tune, with all present, including the baal keriah, sitting on low cushions or chairs on the ground, in the manner of mourners.
+It is read in a sad tune, with all present, including the baal keriah, sitting on low cushions or chairs on the ground like mourners.
 No blessings are recited before and after the reading, although supplications are recited.
 At night, it is customary to read by candlelight.
 At the beginning of each chapter, the baal keriah raises his voice.
-The reading of Eichah is not a commandment to the same degree as the Torah, Haftorah and Megillah, and so it is common to chant it from a printed text, rather than from a handwritten scroll.
+The reading of Eichah is not a commandment to the same degree as the Torah, haftara, and megillat Ester, so it is common to chant it from a printed text rather than from a handwritten scroll.

 Assignment of the baal keriah

 No special ordination is required to be a baal keriah, although one should be bar mitzvah age or older.
-In some congregations, the rabbi serves as the baal keriah, while in others, the cantor or one of the congregants is the baal keriah.
+In some congregations, the rabbi serves as the baal keriah; in others, the cantor or one of the congregants is the baal keriah.
 If there is no professional baal keriah available, and there is a minyan, one of the other congregants should prepare the reading in advance to allow the Torah to be read with its proper vowels, punctuation and trop.